JanicaSalibaSpiteri/Movies/README.md

 On application startup, all the movies are loaded from the DB (json file) and stored in Memory Cache for faster retrieval during the runtime of the application.

-The project also includes a Graph Query and Graph Mutation using **GraphQL** for the key features listed below.
+This project also includes a Graph Query and Graph Mutation using **GraphQL** for the key features listed below.

 ## Features
 - Add new movie